-Consider featured accredited online Public Health programs seeking applicants for a Master's of Public Health or BPH degree:
+Consider featured accredited online Public Health programs seeking applicants for a Master's of Public Health:

 - The online Master of Public Health (MPH) program from the Milken Institute School of Public Health at the George Washington University ([email protected]) prepares public health professionals to make a difference in communities around the world, helping students succeed in advancing the health of populations locally and globally.

 Complete your MPH in 12 months.
 GRE waivers available.